Colias erate

-Colias erate, the eastern pale clouded yellow, is a butterfly in the family Pieridae.
+Colias erate, commonly known as the eastern pale clouded yellow, is a species of butterfly in the family Pieridae.
 It is found from south-eastern Europe, through Turkey over central Asia up to Japan and Taiwan.
 To the south, its range stretches to Somalia and Ethiopia.
 The species was first described by Eugenius Johann Christoph Esper in 1805.

-The wingspan is 23–26 mm.
 The butterfly flies in May to September in two generations.

 The larvae feed on various Fabaceae species, such as Medicago sativa and Medicago, Trifolium, Onobrychis and Melilotus species.